 A: A title examination is a study and review of the abstract or county records to determine the identity of the legal owner, whether mortgages or liens exist, if other title defects exist and what easements and restrictions may exist.
 The examination requires interpreting numerous deeds, mortgages, wills, court decrees and other instruments and applying laws and court decisions to the various situations disclosed in the abstract.
-All of this is performed to assure that title to the property is "marketable."
+All of this is performed to assure that title to the property is "marketable" so that the buyer is obtaining a "clear" title - one that someone else isn't making a claim to.